 There is no such thing as absolute security.
 Let’s just start with that.
 Nothing will ever be perfectly secured.
 Keep that in mind as we move forward.

-You may have read about the LastPass hack from earlier this year.
+You may have read about the LastPass hack.
 Thankfully, the vulnerability was discovered by an ethical hacker who notified LastPass and they immediately fixed the problem.
 The other time they were hacked required the user to click on a malicious link.
 If you know us at all, then you know that we are in the business of yelling at people for clicking on sh*t.
 As always, think before you click!

 But let’s get into the nuts and bolts.
 Just how safe are these managers?
 They do present that age old “all your eggs in one basket” scenario, so we can understand the concern.
 If a criminal hacker were to get our master passwords, they’d have access to a bounty of logins (and credit card information).
 Thankfully, it’s highly unlikely for a criminal to crack your master password (assuming you created strong one to begin with).